gatisonani/FaceMasKDetection/README.md

 >[HOW CONVOLUTION NEURAL NETWORK WORKS](https://github.com/gatisonani/FaceMasKDetection/blob/master/How_Convolution_Neural_Network_works.pdf).

 ## RESULT AND DISCUSSION

+#### **Graphical representation of training and testing percentage of model.**

->Accuracy plot is shown below after running each epoch.
+>Plot shows accuracy after running each epoch.

 <img width="380" alt="image" src="https://user-images.githubusercontent.com/83024113/181536789-30f0cd50-a5bc-453b-8030-fc610f218e95.png">

->Evaluation
+####  **Evaluation**

-In this multiclass classification I have classified the images in five different categories of masks, that’s N95, N95 with valve, No Mask, Surgical masks and finally the cloth masks.
+>In this multiclass classification I have classified the images in five different categories of masks, that’s N95, N95 with valve, No Mask, Surgical masks and finally the cloth masks.
 For that I have trained the model using previously mentioned parameters and hyper parameters.
 For testing, I have selected 16,542 different images which are scattered amongst those five classes.
 We have achieved the accuracy of almost 83%% with accuracy, precision and F1-score mentioned in the metrics table below along with the confusion matrix.
 <img width="380" alt="image" src="https://user-images.githubusercontent.com/83024113/181537128-5346cb85-26ec-4a99-abc3-d7722cae40b2.png">

+>Matrics table with accuracy,precision ,F1 score, and recall.

 | Matric    | Score |
 | --------- | ----- |